kayaihsan/Economic-Factors-and-Their-Impact-on-Personal-Consumption-Expenditure/README.md

 | **Unemployment_Rate**    |      0.09 |              1.00 |           -0.34 |                   -0.34 |
 | **Property_Prices**      |     -0.10 |             -0.34 |            1.00 |                    0.08 |
 | **Consumption_Expenditure** |  -0.53 |             -0.34 |            0.08 |                    1.00 |

+### Implication

+The correlation patterns across countries reveal that while inflation consistently exhibits a suppressive effect on consumer expenditure, the strength and mediating factors vary by country.

+In Canada, the real estate market is a dominant driver of consumption behavior.
+In the UK, labor market conditions are more influential.
+In the US, direct inflationary pressure appears to be the most critical factor affecting household spending.

+These differences underscore the importance of country-specific economic structures in mediating the relationship between macroeconomic variables and consumer behavior.
+Policymakers must thus tailor their interventions to the unique drivers of consumption within their respective economies.

 > **Key takeaways:**
 > - **Canada:** Property_Prices & Consumption_Expenditure very strongly correlated (0.94).